 First, when people knew I was in foster care, it bothered me a lot.
 It is easier now.
 It wasn’t my choice to be in foster care.
 Things are getting easier and the people that do know don’t ask a lot of question.
 It made me want to punch people because it is none of their business.
 Foster kids are just like regular kids…their family just didn’t want them.
 The kids had no say, the parents made the choices for us.
 The first thought that a kid will have, going into foster care, is “was it my fault, did I say something that made someone mad, did I do something wrong?”
 The kids don’t realize that it isn’t their fault.

-How many kids do you have?
+Questions such as, How many kids do you have?
 Is that child really yours?…just say yes.
 When you say “no, this child is a foster child?”
 It makes us not feel wanted, that we don’t belong, or people look at us with sympathy.
 We do belong…we belong to you.
 Treat us like we belong to you.
-Don’t treat us differently.
-Don’t point out our differences to others.
+Respectfully, don’t treat us differently.
+Finally, don’t point out our differences to others.

 Families who get into foster care need to be more supportive of that child and understand that child.
 The child needs to feel like they are wanted.
 When they don’t feel that they are wanted, that causes problems.
 The kids start pushing people away and they build the wall so high that no one can get in.
 They are the only ones that can protect themselves.
 This is our only defense.

 In conclusion, the fear of letting someone hurt me again is too much to bear.
 We can never be loved again because my family gave me away.
 When one family doesn’t love me, then how can anyone else.
 We think that we can’t do anything, we can’t succeed, that we are castaways because we weren’t wanted by that first family.
 We don’t deserve love.